-Accounting Profession and Careers
+Accounting profession and careers

 The School of Accounting and Commercial Law (SACL) maintains excellent relationships with the accounting and legal professions and business and government communities.

 The accounting professional bodies to which Victoria are currently accredited to are:

-- New Zealand Institute of Chartered Accountants (NZICA)
+- Chartered Accountants Australia and New Zealand (CA ANZ) – previously the New Zealand Institute of Chartered Accountants (NZICA)

 - CPA Australia